kukuu/AGILITY/white-paper/big-data.md

 3. Leverage benefits of Big Data by analysing patterns, trends and predicting something useful out of it

-4. Use the results to iprove customer experience and bring profit to business
+4. Use the results to improve customer experience and bring profit to business